daxu5180/WebConf23/README.md

 #### We use this temporay repo to provide supplementary material for our manuscript "Pretrained Embedding for E-commerce Machine Learning: When it Fails and Why?".

-#### In "Online Material.pdf", we provide the proofs to the theoretical claims we made in the paper.
+#### In "Online material.pdf", we provide the proofs to the theoretical claims we made in the paper.
 All the contents are properly anonymized, and please do not distribute.

 ## Running code: